 Thanksgiving movies for kids

 Wednesday and Pugsley are in for a bit of a shock when they realize their baby brother is here to stay.
 Little Pubert is a thorn in their side, and they try endlessly to rid the Addams clan of its newborn.
-That's when Gomez and Morticia step in and hire Debbie, the kids' new babysitter.
-Debbie, however, has her eyes set on Uncle Fester (more so for his wallet than his looks), and in turn, Wednesday and Pugsley are shipped off to summer camp so she can concentrate on wooing Fester and stealing his cash.
-At the torturous camp, Wednesday sets the Thanksgiving play ablaze (quite literally) as the rest of the family tries to knock some sense into Fester when they catch wind of Debbie's wicked ways.
-Will things end smoothly for the creepy and kooky clan?
+Wednesday and Pugsley are shipped off to summer camp, where–key scene–Wednesday quite literally sets the Thanksgiving play ablaze as the rest of the family watches.
+It's morbid, and hilarious.
+Family values, indeed.
 Rated PG-13.

 This comedy/drama hybrid stars Holly Hunter as Claudia, a down-on-her-luck single mother who returns to her parents’ Baltimore home for a bit of comfort over the holidays.
 However, her dysfunctional family provides anything but.
 Her sister Joanne’s attitude and dramatic brother Tommy (Robert Downey Jr.) stir up trouble, and on top of it all, her daughter Kitt (Claire Danes) decides to spend the holiday with her boyfriend.
 This film is an after-dinner flick for families with kids on the older side, but is sure to draw some laughs.
 Rated PG-13.

 What holiday isn't filled with a little craziness?
-Expect a whole helping of mayhem in this new rendition of the National Lampoons series.
-In this take on the wacky sensation, we find an anesthesiologist uprooting his family to Idaho to visit his hippie cousin for the holidays.
-What could go right...er, we mean wrong?
+As with any National Lampoon movie, expect a whole helping of mayhem and a more than a few tasteless jokes.
+In this installment of the series, we find an anesthesiologist uprooting his family to Idaho to visit his hippie cousin for the holidays.
+What can go wrong?
 Rated PG-13.